Heytgala/DSA/Arrays/Readme.md

 - an element that is strictly greater than all of its adjacent neighbors (left, right, top, bottom).
 The task is to find any peak element and return its coordinates [i, j].
 - Optimal Solution : Binary Search - Time Complexity (O(m log n))

-# 4-Sum Problem
-- 2 pointers with Sorting

 # Largest Sub Array sum
 - contigeous part of array
 - Using Prefix Sum & HashMap concept for optimal solution - It works for all positive, negative and 0 values.